 Consider conducting some research or ask to see their recently sold homes and if they have experience in sales with homes in your area.
 This will give you insight to their experience level and the characteristics of the homes they generally work with.
 Were they mostly waterfront homes or maybe seasonal cottages?
-Compare their past listings to your own home, taking notes on if these have similar characteristics or locations to the home you are planning to sell.
+Compare their past listings to your own home to see if they have similar characteristics or locations to the home you are planning to sell.

 3. How many days did it take you to sell the average home?
 How did that compare to the overall market?

 Have a conversation about the current market and your Realtor’s past sales to find out how successful they have been in their efforts to sell a home.
 There are many factors that determine the days on market until sale from the number of homes currently on the market that are similar to yours, buyer demand, and even time of year.
 In Grand Isle County, a home’s average days on market is down to 93 days.

 4. How close to the initial asking prices of the homes you sold were the final sale prices?

 This question will be a great indicator of your agents negotiation and problem-solving skills.
 The real estate company’s reputation could also help your agent to sell your home.
 For instance, Coldwell Banker homes sell for 13.7% higher than the NAR average.

 5. How many homes did you sell last year?

 When speaking with potential Vermont real estate agents, asking them specific numerical data will determine how successful and active they are selling homes in your area.
 The number of homes sold can give you insight to their experience level.
 Furthermore, when assessing the potential Realtors experience, request to see their recently sold listings.